Chapter 10 Tuesday, 1330 hours (1:30 PM)

 A few minutes later, Jack and Joshua arrived.

 "So now we beat up little kids," said Brian hotly.
 He was looking directly at Jack.
 Brian knew of Joshua's complicity in the beating, but he didn't feel strong enough to confront Joshua directly.

 "Im sorry," said Jack.
 "I just lost my temper when I saw that the scouts werent there and the little brat wouldnt tell me where theyd gone."

+Brian shrugged his shoulders and sat down at his desk.
 "Perhaps we should surrender.
-Weve made our point," he said nervously.
+Weve made our point," he said.

 "What?" exploded Jack.

 Joshua put a reassuring hand on Jack's arm.

 "Dont be silly.
 We havent BEGUN to make our point," said Joshua.